INflow-Federal/inflow-federal.github.io/_posts/2023-03-06-document-keyword-frequencies.md

 ## Extracting the Topic Popularity

 In the following code block, we are using preprocessing tools from gensim, to include simple_preprocess and STOPWORDS.
 Combining this with a list of desired technology words allows us to only extract the relevant terms and their frequencies throughout the document(s).
-From there, we use an LdaModel (Latent Dirichlet Allocation Model)[^6] to infer the topics contained within the documents.
+From there, we create a Bag of Words (BoW) corpus which provides a tuple of the ID of the token (word) in the document and it's frequency.
+Then, use an LdaModel (Latent Dirichlet Allocation Model)[^6] to infer the topics contained within the documents.

 ```python
 import gensim